 If they prove to have integrated well into the society here, this signals to the immigration officials they are ready to settle here for good and increase their chances of getting approval for permanent residency.
 Ultimately, it is also for their benefit that they can meld comfortably into our society.

-If your situation meets the requirements so far, that’s great.
+If your situation meets the above so far, that’s great.
 When applying, make sure to have on hand all the important paperwork.
 Applications are submitted electronically on the e-Service portal, so do check that you have scanned copies of all the relevant documents.
 On top of that, be sure to include soft copies of the translations of any of the required documents if they are not in English from the following verified sources:

 Including the approved translations of these key documents will improve your chances of a successful application.